txthinking/brook/docs/brook-relay.md

 ## $ brook relay

 $ brook relay can relay a address to a remote address.
-It can relay any tcp and udp server
+It can relay any tcp and udp server.
+If there is a firewall, remember to allow TCP and UDP on the port.

 ```
 send request <--> relay server <--> a remote address